The most popular type of coffee bean is Arabica, which comes in many varieties. Other types include Robusta, Caturra, and Bourbon.

-The differences between the 2 types of coffee beans
+The differences between the 2 Main types of coffee beans

-Roasted robusta beans produce a strong, full-bodied coffee with a distinctive earthy flavour, but usually with more bitterness than arabica due to its pyrazine content.
+Roasted Robusta beans produce a strong, full-bodied coffee with a distinctive earthy flavor, but usually with more bitterness than arabica due to its pyrazine content.

-Arabica beans are believed to have a smoother taste with more acidity and a richer flavour, so they are often considered superior, while the harsher robusta beans are mostly used as a filler in lower-grade coffee blends.
+Arabica beans on the other hand are believed to have a smoother taste with more acidity and a richer flavor, so they are often considered superior, while the harsher Robusta beans are mostly used as a filler in lower-grade coffee blends.

-As the robusta beans are more powerful in flavour, some people may wish to add it to other blends to create a perceived “strength” and “finish”, which is common in Italian coffee culture.
+As the Robusta beans are more powerful in flavor, some people may wish to add it to other blends to create a perceived “strength” and “finish”, which is common in Italian coffee culture.

-Which Types Of Coffee Beans Are The Best?
+Which Of The 2 Types Of Coffee Beans Are Better?

-Arabica beans are perceived to be the best types of coffee beans because they have a smoother taste with more acidity, less bitterness and a richer flavour.
+Arabica beans are perceived to be the best types of coffee beans because they have a smoother taste with more acidity, less bitterness, and a richer flavor.
 It is preferred for its sweeter taste.

 What are the other types of coffee beans?

-In addition to the Arabica coffee and Robusta coffee, the other 2 main types of coffee beans are:
+In addition to the Arabica coffee and Robusta coffee, the other types of coffee beans are:

 • Coffea charrieriana (or Charrier coffee) &